tern-tools/tern/README.md

 *WARNING*: The CLI has changed since the last release.
 Visit [Tern's PyPI project page](https://pypi.org/project/tern/) to find the correct CLI options or just run `tern -h`.

-Tern creates a report containing the Bill of Materials (BoM) of a container image, including notes about how it collects this information, and files for which it has no information about.
+Tern creates a report containing the Software Bill of Materials (SBoM) of a container image, including notes about how it collects this information, and files for which it has no information about.
 Currently, Tern supports containers only built using Docker using image manifest version 2, schema 2.
 Docker image manifest version 2, schema 1 has been [deprecated](https://docs.docker.com/registry/spec/deprecated-schema-v1/) by Docker.
 Tern will support container images created using Docker version 19.03.0 or later.
 Docker is the most ubiquitous type of container image that exists so the project started with a focus on those.
 However, it is architected to support other images that closely follow the [OCI image spec](https://github.com/opencontainers/image-spec/blob/master/spec.md).

 ## Generating an SBoM report for a Docker image<a name="sbom-for-docker-image">
 If you have a Docker image pulled locally and want to inspect it